 As it turns out there is a 36" triple ring under the lava rock and we are down sizing it to a 24" double ring.
 As you can see when the wind blows the fire get a little bit close to the edge.

 If you had a drink near the edge it would be a little bit warmer now.
 The sides will be dropped about 3 inches and the center raised about 3" and a 24" ring will finish it off.
-We will post the pictures of the glass and ICE when it is installed in a few days.
+We will post the pictures of the glass and ICE ICE ICE Topper when it is installed in a few days.

 Here are the finished table pictures